 I’d be landless, I’d be loveless, I’d be flight and fancy-free

 Besides the mere phonetical beauty of these lyrics, I love all the images and memories they evoke in me.
 Of 17th century sailing ships, majestically gliding through the waves.
-Of sun and wind and the smell of sea salt.
+Of sun and wind and the scent of sea salt.
 Of swashbuckling Erol Flynn movies I loved to watch as a kid.
 [Who says the images evoked have to be logical *g*?]

 Here are a some more of the song’s lyrics, which I love a lot, even though I don’t know which linguistic term would be the right one to specify them.